CaseySJ/Aquantia-macOS-Patches/README.md

 # Aquantia-macOS-Patches
-These patches allow `AppleEthernetAquantiaAqtion` to work properly in Monterey and Ventura when AppleVTD is not available.
+These patches allow `AppleEthernetAquantiaAqtion` to work properly in Monterey and Ventura when AppleVTD is not available[^1].
 They were created for AMD platforms, but work equally well on Intel platforms when AppleVTD is not enabled.

 There are 8 patches in the `.plist`.
 The first six belong to **Set 1**.
 The last two belong to **Set 2**.
 Either Set 1 or Set 2 patches may be used depending on your preference.
 Do not enable both Set 1 and Set 2 patches at the same time.
 All patches from a set must be enabled in order to operate the Aquantia 10GbE card properly.